Margaret Long Wisdom High School: Post-1980s

-The school was featured on Anthony Bourdain: Parts Unknown, and principal Trinh gave an interview on that show.
+The school was featured on Anthony Bourdain: Parts Unknown, and principal Jonathan Trinh gave an interview on that show.

-In 2019 Michelle Wagner became the principal.
+In 2019, Michelle Wagner became the principal.

-In 2022 there were conflicts between students of Afghan origin and those with origins in Latin America.
+In 2022, there were conflicts between students of Afghan origin and those with origins in Latin America.

 Facility

 The current WHS indoor Cafeteria eating area.

 The current WHS outdoor Cafeteria eating area.

 In 2010 Lisa Falkenberg said "The Lee of today, with its crumbling façade and graffiti on nearby buildings, is far from the glistening school on the prairie that opened in 1962 to relieve overcrowding at prestigious Lamar High."
 As of 2010, one of the brick façades outside one of the entrances had bricks missing.
 Lisa Falkenberg of the Houston Chronicle said that it was "left to gape like a toothless mouth for the past eight years."
 After Xochitl Rodriguez-Davila was hired as the Lee principal, she arranged a campus facelift.

-During that year, HISD reported that two distinct portions of the 49-year-old main school building's foundation are sinking into the ground at different rates.
+During that year, Houston ISD reported that two distinct portions of the 49-year-old main school building's foundation are sinking into the ground at different rates.

-Although. ever since the 2012 Bond Proposition was passed Lee is one of the first campuses that will receive a new school building in the next 2–3 years as soon as 2016.
-Due to this event many of the conflicts Lee High School has faced will be relieved just like the establishment of Westside High School in 2000.
+However, with the passing of the 2012 Bond Proposition, Lee would become one of the first campuses to receive a new school building as soon as 2016.
+A new building would relieve many of the conflicts Lee was facing, similar to when Westside High School was established in 2000.